 - Review the Auditor's audit plan with the Auditor and management and approve the scope, extent and schedule of such audit plan.

-- Review on an annual basis the performance of the Auditors, including the lead audit partner.
+- Evaluate on an annual basis the performance of the Auditors, including the lead audit partner.

 - Take reasonable steps to confirm the independence of the Auditors, which include:

-- Reviewing the annual written statement of the Auditors regarding all of their relationships with the Corporation and discussing any relationships or services that may impact on their objectivity or independence;
+- Reviewing the annual written statement of the Auditors regarding all of their relationships with the Corporation and other engagements that may reasonably be thought to bear on the independence of the Auditors, and discussing any relationships or services that may impact on their objectivity or independence;

 - Approving and overseeing the disclosure of all audit services provided by the external advisors to the Corporation or any of its subsidiaries, pre-approving all non-audit services provided by the Auditors and, exceptionally, approving and overseeing the disclosure of permitted non-audit services to be performed by the Auditors; and